 Art Teaching Stuff: FAQ's

-JCQ and Awarding Bodies take the view that AI-generated images are not candidates’ unaided independent work.
-Therefore AI images cannot be used as evidence of students’ independent achievement in meeting the examination criteria.
+JCQ and Awarding Bodies take the view that AI-generated images are not the candidates’ unaided independent work.
+Therefore AI images cannot be used as evidence of students’ independent achievement in meeting the examination criteria and will not receive any marks.
+Students must be informed of this.
+The obvious implications of this aspect of the regulations governing NEA would suggest that students should not submit AI generated work.
+If they do so and declare it, then it will be ignored.
+If they do so and do not declare it they will be accused of cheating.

 However, students may use the internet and AI in their research, treating it in the same way as any other reference material – such as Google-resourced images.